Screening in digital monopolies: Conclusion

 \section{Conclusion}

 This paper extends the workhorse screening model by studying an alternative cost structure in which costs depend on the maximum quality.
 The optimum for the seller involves both the usual virtual-surplus analysis, and the association of each quality to a marginally bunched type, in order to determine the marginal revenue of a quality investment.
-A natural extension is to consider costs such that providing a quality to a type depends both on her own quality---as in MR---and on the entire allocation---as in this paper, in which the dependence occurs via the maximum of the allocation.
+A natural extension is to consider costs such that providing a quality to a type depends both on her own quality and on the entire allocation.
 This analysis can be used to model, e.g., economies of scale, and damaging costs.

 Innovation in digital markets proceeds dynamically, and firms adjust research and production decisions over time, for example as decisions of competitors are observed, or new information about demand is gathered.
 An extension that captures a dynamic model of competition can inform policies related to patent protection, innovation, and the regulation of natural monopolies in digital markets.